Cody Melphy

 Cody Melphy (born April 5, 1993) is a professional American rugby union player for the United States national rugby sevens team.
 Melphy was named to the team in February 2018 where he made his debut in the 2018 USA Sevens in Las Vegas.
 Melphy helped the U.S. to its first tournament win on home soil, the second-ever World Series tournament win in American history.

 Youth

 Cody Melphy was born and raised in Colorado.
 He grew up in Littleton where he graduated from Heritage High School.
-2003–2010, Melphy played soccer for Real National in Colorado, coached by Joe Shaw.
+From 2003 to 2010, Melphy played soccer for Real National in Colorado, coached by Joe Shaw.
 Captained the team to 4 state titles as a utility midfielder.
 Melphy played Varsity Soccer at Heritage High School under coach Adam Buseck.
 He was named to the All-Conference team.
 Melphy started playing rugby his senior year in high school for the Littleton Eagles Rugby Club under Ethan Pougnet and Charlie Riley.